garislangit/hestiacp-nodejs/README.md

 Do the following steps in order to work :
 1) Clone this repository
-2) Copy those files to the directory /usr/local/hestia/data/templates/web/nginx/
+2) Copy those files (except index.js) to the directory /usr/local/hestia/data/templates/web/nginx/
 3) Open your hestiacp control panel, edit the website configuration setting that you are going to use as nodejs hosting, and choose NodeJs3000 for Proxy Template field
 4) upload your nodejs files to directory /home/admin/web/your-website-address/nodeapp
 5) Run node index.js (or any other of your index file) via command line prompt